-When it comes to the world of instrumental guitar, few names live up to the impact and longevity of Joe Satriani.
-From the million-selling 'Surfing With The Alien' to Chickenfoot, there aren't many six-string virtuosos that have crossed into the mainstream consciousness quite like him.
+In the world of instrumental rock guitar music, few names live up to the impact and longevity of Joe Satriani.
+From the million-selling 'Surfing With The Alien' to Chickenfoot, not many six-string virtuosos have crossed into the mainstream consciousness quite like him.

-With all of that great music to choose from, we thought we'd skip the hits you all know and love and give some special attention to seven of Satch's somewhat overlooked gems from his extensive back catalogue.
+With all that great music to choose from, we thought we'd skip the hits you all know and love and give special attention to seven of Satriani's somewhat overlooked gems from his extensive back catalogue.

 "Longing" is one of two bonus tracks from Joe Satriani's thirteenth studio album, Black Swans and Wormhole Wizards and was written during his time with "Supergroup' Chickenfoot(Sammy Hagar, Michael Anthony, Chad Smith).

-Featuring Mike Keneally on keys the song contains a powerful and emotive chorus section, with the first six notes striking a remarkably similar vibe to Adele's mega-hit "Rolling in the Deep",(that was released just a few months after).
+Featuring Mike Keneally on keys, the song contains a powerful and emotive chorus section, with the first six notes striking a remarkably similar vibe to Adele's mega-hit "Rolling in the Deep" — the latter releasing just a few months after Satriani's track.
 Great minds think alike, I guess?

 The tenth and final track on Satriani's Grammy-nominated fourth studio album, The Extremist.
 The laid-back "New Blues" is a somewhat overlooked composition on an album full of driving and upbeat anthems.
 However, Satch's Dorian-infused phrases throughout are not to be missed.